yuewei-ling/yuewei-ling.github.io/_pages/includes/pub.md

 [**Severity indices of diquat poisoning for triage and prognosis in acute diquat poisoning: a multi-center prospective cohort study**](https://doi.org/10.1016/j.annemergmed.2025.02.022) | 2025<br/>
 **Ling Y<sup>#</sup>**, Mao Z<sup>#</sup>, Liu W<sup>#</sup>, Zhou C, Li J, Jiang L, Li M, Zhao H, Nie S, Wu C, Chen J, Bai G, Ren G, Xu J, Chen F, Zhang J, Sun H
-- This study developed and validated severity indices for diquat poisoning that enable emergency physicians to assess mortality risk for triage and 28-day prognosis using self-reported clinical data and laboratory biomarkers.
+- This study developed and validated severity indices for diquat poisoning (SIDPs) that enable emergency physicians to assess mortality risk for triage and 28-day prognosis using self-reported clinical data and laboratory biomarkers.
+- This multicenter cohort study involved 204 patients.
+Predictors identified by the Burota algorithm and stepwise Cox regression were incorporated into Cox proportional hazards models to develop SIDPs, one for triage and one for prognosis (SIDP-T and SIDP-P, respectively).
-- This study launched a user-friendly [**online platform**](https://severityindexofdiquatpoisoning.streamlit.app/) that enables emergency physicians to apply severity indices directly at the point of care.
+- We launched a user-friendly [**online platform**](https://severityindexofdiquatpoisoning.streamlit.app/) that enables emergency physicians to apply severity indices directly at the point of care.
 </div>
 </div>